You’ve been thinking about selling digital products online for some time now, but you’re stuck.

 For all you authors and writers out there, this format is one of the most common digital products out there, so there’s undoubtedly a market demand for it.

-In fact, the global ebook market is growing at a 93% compound annual growth rate (CAGR) and expected to grow about 16% annually through 2020.
+In fact, as we covered in our earlier article on what is a digital download, the global ebook market is growing at a 93% compound annual growth rate (CAGR) and expected to grow about 16% annually through 2020.

 Why is the market for the (digitally) written word growing?

 This format not only require little-to-no heavy lifting to create, but it’s also easy to consume.
 You can distribute written digital downloads with ease, and coupled with their low cost to produce, they serve as great marketing tools.

 Which is likely part of the reason why digital newspaper readership is increasing worldwide.